How to Be a Working Snowbird

 Keeping everyone on track is a logistical challenge as well.
 We've asked friends to intercept and redirect packages from vendors and customers that inadvertently were delivered to our Northern location despite our best efforts to prevent it.

 Having a solid home team to help at your Northern headquarters as needed is absolutely essential.
 Make sure you have family and trusted neighbors who are willing and available to locate needed files, supplies, parts and so forth, and able to prepare a package to send.
 Remember, during the unpredictable winters in your home state, family may not be able to drive across the city to assist with your needs, so you will have no other option than to ask a neighbor for assistance.

 Don't forget to get the basics correct.
-In a hurry to get an online order placed for delivery to our snowbird home, I quickly entered our snowbird street address with transposed numbers.
+I was in a hurry to get an online order placed for delivery to our southern home and transposed the street address numbers.
 The delivery person couldn't find the non-existent address and the package was returned to the sender, causing further delays.

 Non-working spouses/partners have to do their part to be supportive.
 That means doing everything possible to help pick up the work load as needed and making sure you are not demotivating your working spouse.
 As an example, going to lunch with your friends or golfing with your buddies is fine once in awhile.
 Don't make a daily habit of sitting in the sun, taking long walks on the beach, socializing with the neighbors and other activities that will make your working spouse either resent you and / or cause them to lose their motivation to stay focused on work.
 It's hard enough to sit next to a window with a great view and try to accomplish your work without being needlessly tempted by your spouse and your friends.

 "Success doesn't come from what you do occasionally.
 It comes from what you do consistently."

 --Marie Forleo, American Life Coach, Motivational Speaker, Author and Web Television Host